Xerxes0198/TaxableIncome/README.md

 - Cleaner and smaller PRs.
 - Code changes impact a smaller area, creating more meaningful reviews.
 - Code which is Unit Test friendly.
+- Validation and Query execution can be easily decoupled from a console application and used in an API, or other use-case.
+- Calculators can be made generic and registered with a service container, for DI when generics are introduced.

 # Proposed Future Enhancements